linkerd/gsoc/README.md

 leave a comment on the pull request explaining your changes.
 Specifically, do not squash or rebase commits after they are visible on the pull request.

-## The RFC life-cycle
+### The RFC life-cycle

 [the rfc life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a series of pull requests to the Linkerd2 repo.
+Once an RFC is tagged as "active" then authors may implement it and submit the feature as a series of pull requests to the Linkerd2 repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a maintainer has been assigned the task of implementing the feature.
-While it is not _necessary_ that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to
-completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

 Modifications to "active" RFCs can be done in follow-up pull requests.
 We strive to write each RFC in a manner that it will reflect the final design of the